The Little App and The Big Store

 The founder owns the app.

-But the store owns the path to the app.
+But The Store owns the path to the app.

 And whoever owns the path gets to charge rent along the way.

-New Way: Walk Through the Front Door
+Walk Through the Front Door

 A Progressive Web App does not begin inside a crowded store shelf.